ckelner/slack-export-prettify/README.md

 Just visit https://ckelner.github.io/slack-export-prettify/ and follow the instructions.

+# Why?

+Some friends in one of my Slack team's wanted to preserve the history of our channels but also have a human friendly way to view them at a future date, thus was born this project.

 # Stack
 Browser only single page app.
 Hosted on GitHub pages for simplicity.
 Utilizes the following tools/libraries: